Updated March 29, 2023

-Everyone’s skin is different, so it makes sense that we all do different things to take care of it.
+Everyone's skin is different, so it makes sense that we all do different things to take care of it.
 However, there are times when caring for your skin can get you into trouble.
-This is especially true if you confuse one common type of skin issue for another, and choose the wrong treatment plan.
-Two of the most common skin issues are eczema and psoriasis, and it’s easy to get them confused.
+This is especially true if you confuse one common type of skin issue for another.
+Even worse if you choose the wrong treatment plan.
+Two of the most common skin issues are eczema and psoriasis, and it's easy to get them confused.

 In this blog post, we'll take a look at eczema and psoriasis and learn to tell the differences between them.
 Let's get started!

 Both eczema and psoriasis are chronic inflammatory skin disorders.
 They affect the epidermis, the outermost layer of the skin.
 They also affect the dermis, the layers underneath the epidermis.
 With similar symptoms, these skin conditions can be extremely painful.
 This is especially true for sufferers of severe cases.
 They cause red, itchy skin that bleeds often.

 Eczema can be dry or oily depending on whether the scalp is affected or not.
 It typically affects infants or young children.
 Psoriasis is a chronic autoimmune disorder.
 It causes red, itchy patches that are similar to eczema.
 It is typically seen in adults, although people of all ages are affected.

 What is eczema?

 Eczema is the inflammation of skin tissue caused when the immune system attacks the skin.
 The most common causes of eczema are hereditary factors and environmental triggers.
 There are two types of eczema, also known as atopic dermatitis, and contact dermatitis.

 Atopic dermatitis is genetic.
 A flare-up is often triggered by a food allergy or exposure to allergens such as pollen.
 Atopic dermatitis is unique in that it affects the not just the skin; but the nose, and respiratory system.